Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-iothubclient.md

 This accomplishes the same thing as **IoTHubClient\_CreateFromConnectionString**.

 It may seem obvious that you would want to use **IoTHubClient\_CreateFromConnectionString** rather than this more verbose method of initialization.
 Keep in mind, however, that when you register a device in IoT Hub what you get is a device ID and device key (not a connection string).
-The *device explorer* SDK tool introduced in the [previous article](iot-hub-device-sdk-c-intro.md) uses libraries in the **Azure IoT service SDK** to create the device connection string from the device ID, device key, and IoT Hub host name.
+The *device explorer* SDK tool introduced in the [overview document][lnk-c-intro] uses libraries in the **Azure IoT service SDK** to create the device connection string from the device ID, device key, and IoT Hub host name.
 So calling **IoTHubClient\_LL\_Create** may be preferable because it saves you the step of generating a connection string.
 Use whichever method is convenient.

 ## Configuration options
 So far everything described about the way the **IoTHubClient** library works reflects its default behavior.
 However, there are a few options that you can set to change how the library works.
 This is accomplished by leveraging the **IoTHubClient\_LL\_SetOption** API.
 Consider this example: